raymondkhoaho/InstaPet/README.md

 * User can view/add comments on a photo
 * User can upload photo
 * User can delete photo
-* User can login to their account
-* User can sign out of their account

 ## Preview :eyes: